| Sat, Jun 1 and Sun, Jun 2 | CPR-SCCA AutoX |

 In 1988, the Mid-State Regional Airport Authority formed to manage the facility.
 The Airport Authority is comprised of nine municipalities from Centre and Clearfield Counties.

-Civil Air Patrol: Mid-State Composite Squadron 239
+Civil Air Patrol: Nittany Composite Squadron

 The Civil Air Patrol provides a Cadet Program for local youth ages 12–21 and a Professional Development program for Senior Members, ages 21 and up.